A Global Spacetime Optimization Approach to the Real-Space Time-Dependent Schr\"odinger Equation: Results

-As a demanding test case, we simulate the real-time dipole response of a stretched hydrogen molecule (H$_2$) driven by an intense, linearly polarized laser pulse.
+As a demanding test case, we simulate the real-time dipole response of a stretched hydrogen molecule (H$_2$) driven by linearly polarized laser pulses.
+Scaling up from single-electron 3D systems to multi-electron dynamics introduces the curse of dimensionality, making direct real-space grid computations exceedingly demanding.
+Consequently, we benchmark FASTNet against basis-dependent quantum chemistry methods, specifically Time-Dependent Hartree-Fock (TD-HF) and Full Configuration Interaction (FCI).
 The dynamics obey the TDSE with the Hamiltonian

 i.e., the length-gauge coupling to a spatially uniform field along $x$.
 For H$_2$ we set $N=2$, $N_A=2$, $Z_1=Z_2=1$, and place the nuclei on the $x$ axis at $\bm R_1=(-1.393038,0,0)$ and $\bm R_2=(1.393038,0,0)$ a.u., corresponding to a bond length of $2.786076$ a.u. (twice the equilibrium value).
-The laser electric field has peak strength $\mathcal{E}^{\max}=0.07$ a.u. and time profile
+The laser electric field has peak strength $\mathcal{E}_{\max}$ a.u. and time profile